cdeccio/cougarnet/README.md

 not configured for native apps (i.e., when not enabled with the `native_apps` host option or the `--native-apps` command-line option).

-The `vlan` and `trunk` attributes have no effect unless at least one of the hosts is of type `switch`.
+The `vlan` attribute has no effect unless at least one of the hosts is of type `switch`.
 If `vlan` is specified for a switch, then the virtual switch is made aware of the VLAN assignment via an environment variable.

+The `trunk` attribute has no effect unless both of the hosts of the link are switches.
+In this case, the virtual switches are both made aware of the trunked link via an environment variable.

-Consider the following configuration.
+For example, consider the following configuration.

 ```
 NODES